 Whatever happens, try to remember that your mood matters, and will absolutely influence your family.

 7. Manage your expectations.

-In an ideal picture taking world, the kids would be angels, follow every instruction, and stare down that camera with a grin on their face.
-I think we logically know this won’t be the case, but for some reason we ignore that knowledge and think that this time they’ll be well-behaved!
+In an ideal picture-taking world, the kids would be angels - following every instruction and staring at the camera with grins on their faces.
+I think we logically know this won't be the case, but for some reason, we ignore that knowledge and think that this time they'll be well-behaved!

-Setting the expectation bar so high means I’m going to be let down when inevitably, things aren’t perfect.
+Setting the expectation bar so high means you're going to be let down when, inevitably, things aren't perfect.

 Family picture day doesn't have to have tension or stress surrounding it.
 Use these tips to set yourself up for a positive experience, and your pictures will turn out great!